Menu ☰

 Until 1997 the Basra Memorial was located on the main quay of the naval dockyard at Maqil, on the west bank of the Shatt-al-Arab, about 8 kilometres north of Basra.
 Because of the sensitivity of the site, the Memorial was moved by presidential decree.
 The move, carried out by the authorities in Iraq, involved a considerable amount of manpower, transport costs and sheer engineering on their part, and the Memorial has been re-erected in its entirety.
 The Basra Memorial is now located 32 kilometres along the road to Nasiriyah, in the middle of what was a major battleground during the first Gulf War.
 Casualties are listed under the regiment they served with in rank order.
 The Panel Numbers quoted refer to the initial panel dedicated to the Regiment.
 If a further panel is quoted, this refers to the Prisoners of War panels.

 In 1919 Florence provided information on Frederick’s living relatives.
 His parents had both died.
 His brother George, 32, was living at 5 Ealing Road, Aintree, and his three sisters in Claypole Street, Earle Road, Liverpool.
+She also wrote to Authorities on the 12th November 1919 asking if any of his belongings had been returned and if they could they be forwarded to her.

 Frederick is commemorated in Liverpool’s Hall of Remembrance, Panel 30.